MicrosoftDocs/azure-docs/articles/traffic-manager/tutorial-traffic-manager-subnet-routing.md

 ---
-title: Configure subnet traffic routing - Azure Traffic Manager
+title: Tutorial:Configure subnet traffic routing - Azure Traffic Manager
 description: This article explains how to configure Traffic Manager to route traffic from user subnets to specific endpoints.
 services: traffic-manager
 documentationcenter: ''